puppetlabs/puppet-docs/source/guides/exported_resources.markdown

         mode => 0600
     }

-The filter condition goes in the middle of the \<| |> sigils.
+The filter condition goes in the middle of the `<| |>` sigils.
 In the above example the condition is empty, so all file resources (not just virtual ones) are selected, and all file resources will have their modes overridden to 0600.

 In the past this syntax only collected virtual resources.
-It now collects all matching resources, virtual or no, and allows you to override parameters in any of the collection so defined.
+It now collects all matching resources, virtual or no, and allows you to override attributes in any of the collection so defined.

 As another example, one can write: